Lukkaggeskola/unblocked/README.md

-Email lucas.lundahl@skola.nykarn.se for a account
+Email kaggesite@gmail.com for a account

 DESKTOP ONLY